What Types of MBA Concentrations Are There?

-General Management is one of the most versatile MBA specializations.
+General Management is one of the most versatile MBA concentrations.
 It is an especially good choice if you're interested in keeping your career options open or are not yet sure what type or size company will suit you best.
 An advantage of General Management is that it often allows for a wide variety of elective course options.
 At the Pepperdine Graziadio Business School, students who choose General Management as their MBA concentration are able to choose from over 140 elective courses to round out their MBA education.

-Those with a Finance MBA specialization will graduate with the right foundation for roles like Financial Advisor, Financial Analyst, Financial Manager, Hedge Fund Manager, or Investment Banker.
+Those with a Finance MBA concentration will graduate with the right foundation for roles like Financial Advisor, Financial Analyst, Financial Manager, Hedge Fund Manager, or Investment Banker.
 While there are MBA concentrations specifically designed to prepare students to become Accountants or Economists, a Finance concentration is a solid start to those careers, too.
 Though a dedicated Executive MBA is probably the best path to the role of Chief Financial Officer (CFO), a Finance MBA also puts this career within reach.

 Marketing is one of the most popular MBA concentrations you’ll find in your MBA research.
 A Marketing concentration can prepare you for some fast-growing fields like Brand Marketing Management or the role of Chief Brand Officer.
-Marketing research and new product development also fall into this dynamic academic area, making Marketing a versatile MBA specialization.
+Marketing research and new product development also fall into this dynamic academic area, making Marketing a versatile MBA concentration.

-As an MBA specialization, Strategy might seem focused on a skill more than a career, but consider how many jobs require a strategy at the outset, as well as an ongoing strategy implementation.
+As an MBA concentration, Strategy might seem focused on a skill more than a career, but consider how many jobs require a strategy at the outset, as well as an ongoing strategy implementation.
 Strategy is the type of MBA focus that can prepare you for a wide range of roles, including Senior Product Manager and Project Manager, which are seeing an increase in demand.
 A Strategy MBA builds excellent problem solving skills, which are vital for products at all stages and companies of all sizes.

 - Operational Management

 Operational Management is an MBA concentration that goes by a few different names, including the simple “Operations” or more nuanced "Leadership and Managing Organizational Change," which is an MBA concentration available at the Pepperdine Graziadio Business School.
 Jobs drawing upon this focus include the overall operation of a company – with roles like Chief Operations Officer (COO) within the range of possibility.
 Operations can also be applied to projects, teams, or specific departments within a company.
-Those in operations often find themselves in contact with multiple departments and higher ups, which gives operational roles a distinct edge when it comes to learning and advancement within a company.
+Those in operations often find themselves in contact with multiple departments and higher-ups, which gives operational roles a distinct edge when it comes to learning and advancement within a company.

 For those interested in starting new businesses or advising those who wish to do so, Entrepreneurship is an MBA concentration that thoroughly prepares you for this unique challenge.
 The acquisition of capital is only one component of launching new business ventures and products.
 Post-launch needs are often addressed in Entrepreneurship studies, leading graduates to excel in a managerial or leadership capacity for companies large, small, and growing.